Tulia, Texas

-Tulia is a city in, and county seat of, Swisher County, Texas, United States.
-The population was 4,967 at the 2010 census; in the 2018 census estimate, it had fallen to 4,682.
+Tulia is a city in and the county seat of Swisher County, Texas, United States.
+The population was 4,967 at the 2010 census; by the 2020 census, it had fallen to 4,473.
 The city is at the junction of U.S. Route 87 and Texas State Highway 86, about 2 mi east of Interstate 27.
 Tulia is a center for farming and agribusiness activities.

 History

 Its site was originally on the acreage of the Tule Ranch division of the JA Ranch.
 In 1887, a post office was established in James A. Parrish's dugout on Middle Tule Draw, 9 mi west of what is now the site of Tulia.
 Evidently, the name Tule, after the nearby creek, had been selected for this post office, but at some point a clerk's error changed the name to Tulia.
 By 1900, Tulia was prospering as a stopping point for freight-wagon traffic en route to the railheads of Colorado City and Amarillo.
 A booming new era began with the extension of the Santa Fe line to Tulia in December 1906; with it came more settlers.
 In the mid-1980s, local industrial plants manufactured products such as clothing and farm implements, and four large cattle-feeding enterprises were nearby.